JohnBigeon/PinAr_Lidar/README.md

 ...
 ```
 ##### Explore different configurations
-We designed four modes of configuration for our LIDAR system:
+We designed four modes of configuration for our mapping system:
 - The test configuration (T) where motors make a movement of 180 degrees in theta and 90 degrees in phi direction.
 It’s useful to check if your board and the microstepping is correctly connected.
 - A fast cartography (F), where you measure distance from the dome according a 180-degree angle in the theta direction.
 - A full and precise (P for precise) cartography of space, which means 360 degrees over theta and 90 degrees over phi.